 How long?
-Approximately six to twelve weeks.
+Approximately six to eight weeks.

 What is it?
 The PSMP builds on the foundations laid in the Preparatory Course and the scholarship holders’ undergraduate experiences.
 It helps scholarship holders think more deeply about principles and challenges in the Public Service.

 When?
 Upon completion of university studies and National Service (where applicable).

 What is it?
 The Gap Year Programme gives PSC scholarship holders on the Public Service Leadership Programme (PSLP) the opportunity to experience and better understand the business operations, challenges and ethos of private companies.
 The scholarship holders will have the option to take up an attachment in non-public sector organisations, either locally or overseas for a specified period.
 Such exposure will give the scholarship holders a more rounded development and a better understanding of the private sector.
 This will allow the scholarship holders to be effective in policy development when they subsequently return to the public sector.